sigp/eth2.0-resources/validator-architecture.md

   if the BeaconChain or ShardChain nodes do not provide satisfactory data.
 - **Validator Slash Protector (Vslash)**: A stateful component which stores the history of a validators votes.
-Accepts attestations and forwards them to the Validator Signer if they are not slashable, otherwise discards.
+Accepts attestations and forwards them to the Validator Signer if they are not slashable, otherwise discards and reports error.
 - **Validator Signer (Vsig)**: Cryptographically signs message that have passed the slash protector.